 When to Get a Small Business Debt Consolidation Loan

 You’ll typically know if it’s the right time to consolidate your debt by events that improve your personal or business credit profile.
 Consolidating at the right time can get you lower interest rates, better repayment schedules, and longer terms.
 Consolidating at the wrong time can waste your time, damage your credit, or get you a bad loan that can hurt your ability to borrow in the future.

 We asked Mihir Kroke of Able Lending when the right time to apply for debt consolidation was, and this was his reply:

 “Timeline #2 applies if you took out short-term debt because your finances or credit wouldn’t allow you to qualify for anything better.
 In that case, you would want to wait for three months of positive revenue trends before applying for a consolidation loan in order to increase your chances of approval.”

 In other words, unless you’re consolidating loans you took out for expediency’s sake, you should consolidate your business debt when you’re a better applicant for a loan than you used to be.
 There are many ways to accomplish this.

-Here are 5 signs it’s a good time to consolidate your business debt:
+Here are five signs it’s a good time to consolidate your business debt: